zenlex/germinate/README.md

   - *Make sure to add your `GERMINATE_PATH` location to your system PATH if you want to be able to call it from any parent folder*

 ### Manual Build
-- Run `cargo build` for a dev build or `cargo build --release` for a productio build if you're not planning to modify the app.
+- Run `cargo build` for a dev build or `cargo build --release` for a production build if you're not planning to modify the app.

-- place the built binary from `/target/(release|debug)/germinate` wherever you'd like on your system, and copy the `/templates` folder to the same loation as the binary.
+- place the built binary from `/target/(release|debug)/germinate` wherever you'd like on your system, and copy the `/templates` folder to the same location as the binary.

 *Everything comes with some amount of linting, formatting, and testing whether you like it or not ;)*